alawryaguila/multi-view-AE/docs/source/developer_info/contributions.rst

 Writing documentation
 ---------------------

-The latest documentation for the ``multiviewAE`` library is available at https://multi-view-ae.readthedocs.io/en/latest/
+The latest documentation for the ``multi-view-AE`` library is available at https://multi-view-ae.readthedocs.io/en/latest/

 If any documentation is unclear or requires correction, please submit an issue.